Good Behaviour Bond for Insurance Fraud

 The primary offender would then deliberately smash the insured cars in his car yard and our client and other co-offenders would claim insurance on the damaged vehicles.
 Insurance companies paid out one of the claims and commenced investigations into the others.
 Our client and his co-offenders were eventually charged with Obtain Property By Deception and Attempt to Obtain Property By Deception.

-Sam Cooper provided legal representation for our client at the Broadmeadows Magistrates’ Court.
+We provided legal representation for our client at the Broadmeadows Magistrates’ Court.
 The charges were:

 - Obtaining Property By Deception